hbussell/vim/README.md

   commonly used ex commands. `]q` is :cnext. `[q` is :cprevious. `]a` is :next.  `[b` is :bprevious.
 See the documentation for the full set of 20 mappings and mnemonics.
 All of them take a count.

+* Editing

+  *Multiple Cursors*

+  In normal mode use cursor to select word then use the binding `C-c` to select each next match.
+Then `c` to change word and enter replacement word for each selected instance.

+  `C-c` next match
+  `C-x` previous match
+  `C-z` skip match
+  `Esc` quit

 ### Development